Uniswap/org-v1/src/pages/docs/v2/04-oracles/03-how-to-build-an-oracle-on-top-of-uniswap.md

 To build a price oracle on Uniswap V2, you must first understand the requirements for your use case.
-Once you understand the kind of price average you require, it is a matter of saving the cumulative price variable from the pair as often as necessary, and computing the average price using two or more observations of the cumulative price variables.
+Once you understand the kind of price average you require, it is a matter of storing the cumulative price variable from the pair as often as necessary, and computing the average price using two or more observations of the cumulative price variables.

 ## Understanding requirements

-To understand your requirements, you must know the answer to the following questions:
+To understand your requirements, you should first research the answer to the following questions:

 - Is data freshness important?